Buzzy Bee

 The Buzzy Bee is a popular toy in New Zealand.
 It resembles a bee with rotating wings that move and make a clicking noise while the toy is pulled along the ground.
 Possibly based on another earlier concept, it was designed and first produced in Newton, Auckland, in the 1930s, by Maurice Schlesinger.
 It became popular during the post-war baby boom.
 Its bright colours and clicking sound call are familiar to many New Zealanders, making it one of the most well-recognised items of Kiwiana.
 Since this time however, the Buzzy Bee has branched out into various merchandise including books, puzzles and clothing.

+It was so popular that, from 1993 to 2008, it was a part of the consumer price index basket in New Zealand.